Sebhubs/ITC/README.md

-# Ultimate Cheat Sheets for Developers
+# Ultimate Cheat Sheets for Bash/Python/SQL/Scala

 Welcome to the Ultimate Cheat Sheets repository, where you can find comprehensive guides and examples for Linux Commands, Python, SQL, and Scala.
 Whether you're a beginner looking to get started or an experienced developer seeking a quick reference, this repository has something for everyone.